mpt-network/mptcomparison/README.md

 6. Run the main script
     * Note: For testing purposes, MCMC and bootstrap options can be changed under "Settings"
 7. The script will save an `.RData` file with results and a few summary plots.
-   Additionally, a few convergence checks will be printed to a text file.
+    * Additionally, a few convergence checks will be printed to a text file.
+      For instance, for MCMC output, all parameters with `Rhat > 1.05` or `n.eff < 100` are listed.
+    * Note: The goodness-of-fit plots show the T1 and T2 statistics for MCMC fits (labels: "mean" and "cov", respectively).

 ## Example Data Sets